Müstair

 Swiss National Park (Parc Naziunal Svizzer)

-Established in 1914 CE, the Swiss National Park (Parc Naziunal Svizzer) was the first national park of Switzerland, and it covers a massive area of more than 180 km2 with wide-ranging topography.
+Established in 1914, the Swiss National Park (Parc Naziunal Svizzer) was the first national park of Switzerland, and it covers a massive area of more than 180 km2 with wide-ranging topography.
 The park naturally is populated by various types of local animals and plants.
 The park is extremely well managed, as in everything Swiss, with very well-marked trails and clear signboards.

 Travel Suggestions and Logistics